 Prospective presenters at the Electronic Document Conference 2019 are invited to submit high-quality original proposals for 25-minute presentations on subjects of interest to developers and technical product managers concerned with electronic document implementations.

-Matt Kuznicki, Chief Technical Officer of Datalogics, has been actively involved with PDF solutions and technologies since 2000.
-He is a recognized expert in technical PDF and imaging matters and an active participant in PDF standards committees and forums.
-He takes a special interest in ensuring the reliable communication of information across different computing systems and communities, as well as the application of PDF and other document technologies to solve a variety of business problems.
+Matt Kuznicki, Chief Technical Officer of Datalogics, has been actively involved with PDF products and technologies since 2000.
+He is a recognized expert in technical PDF and imaging matters and an active participant in PDF standards activities as well as the application of PDF and other document technologies to solve a variety of business problems.

 After studying communications engineering and undertaking work in various IT companies, since 1995, Carsten Heiermann has concerned himself with topics connected with compression, standardization and electronic document capture and conversion.
-Heiermann’s company, LuraTech, developed patented technologies and products in the field of document and image compression, and today offers a variety of integrated products and integration platforms for high volume PDF production, that are continued as a part of Foxit.
+Carsten’s former company, LuraTech, developed patented technologies and products in the field of document and image compression, and offered a variety of integrated products and integration platforms for high volume PDF production, that are continued as a part of Foxit.
 At Foxit today, Carsten is responsible for all of Foxit’s business in Europe and leads the Berlin, Germany based product and development group for Foxit’s server side PDF products in the enterprise automation business unit.